WISE-PaaS/example-js-migration-MySQL-to-MongoDB/README.md

 # Example-js-migration-MySQL-to-MongoDB
 An example of migrating MySQL data to MongoDB
+This is an example tested on local, but you may also use external host to migrate your data.

 ### Method
 We export the queried data from MySQL database then insert the data into MongoDB database